specmatic/postman-mcp-server/README.md

 ### VS Code integration

 > **Note:**
-> VS Code only supports up to 128 tools.
-By default, this server provides 37 tools (minimal mode).
-Use the `--full` flag to access all 106 tools, but note this may exceed VS Code's 128 tool limit when combined with other MCP servers.
+> By default, this server provides 37 tools (minimal mode).
+Use the `--full` flag to access all 106 tools.

 Integrate your MCP server with Visual Studio Code and use it with VS Code extensions that support MCP.
 To do this, do the following: